Career Definition for a Clinical Technician

 |Job Growth (2014-2024)*||18% for medical and clinical lab technicians|

 Clinical laboratory technicians must have at least an associate's degree or a certificate.
 Prerequisites may include biology, chemistry, and anatomy and physiology.
 Typical coursework includes biochemistry, mathematics, microbiology, phlebotomy, and hematology.
 Additionally, hands-on clinical lab rotations are mandatory.

 Clinical laboratory technicians work as part of a team in the lab; they should have strong communication and interpersonal skills to facilitate their work.
 Good attention to detail and an ability to multitask will also serve clinical lab technicians well in their work.

 Employment and Economic Outlook

-According to data from the U.S. Bureau of Labor Statistics (BLS), the economic outlook for clinical laboratory technicians is average when compared to all occupations; the BLS expects employment in this field will grow 14% from 2012 to 2022.
-The BLS reported in May 2012 that the median annual salary for clinical laboratory technicians was $37,240.
+According to data from the U.S. Bureau of Labor Statistics (BLS), the economic outlook for clinical laboratory technicians is much faster than average when compared to all occupations; the BLS expects employment in this field will grow 18% from 2014 to 2024.
+The BLS reported in May 2015 that the median annual salary for clinical laboratory technicians was $38,970.

 Alternative Career Options

 Check out these other career choices in laboratories:

 Chemical Laboratory Technician